waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	Make a note of the *client ID* and *client Secret*.
 You will need them to access the API later.
 	![alt text](images/keyApplication.png "API Keys")

-## 2. Work with the Financial Risk Management API
+## 2. Subscribe to the Financial Risk Management API

 1. Before working with banking APIs, you need to subscribe first.
 Display the list of available API products.
 	![alt text](images/bankingProduct.png "Choose the default plan")